Coronavirus: The Words You Need To Understand: The News

 As we can't go to work, we have to work at home.
 This is called "teleworking", and it concerns an amount of people.
 Many human activities are stopped.

-furlough is a usually temporary layoff from work.
+A furlough is a usually temporary layoff from work.

 During the coronavirus outbreak, many workers were furloughed as businesses conducting non-essential activities were closed.
 This was done to prevent the spread of the disease by banning large gatherings as a form of social distancing.